Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 This stems from the fact that low thyroid impairs stomach acid production as well as intestinal transit time.

-You could be doing everything right, eating a healthy diet, consuming foods high in B vitamins, and still not get enough.
+You could be doing everything right, eating a healthy diet, consuming foods high in B vitamins, and still not getting enough.

 What’s the solution?